dmendes2s/vue-dm-datatable/doc/propLang.md

 {
     "emptyRows": "No records found",
-    "emptyRowsSearch": "No records found for this search", "info": "Showing $show of $totaByPage from $total records", "infoFilter": "Total filtered $total",
+    "emptyRowsSearch": "No records found for this search", "info": "Showing $show of $totalByPage from $total records", "infoFilter": "Total filtered $total",
     "textDetailRows": "Details",
     "totalByPage": "Show",